Debbie Isitt: Personal life

+Awards and honours

+In 2005, Isitt won a BAFTA for Best Adapted Screenplay as well as an International Emmy for her work on The Illustrated Mum.

+Confetti received a nomination at The British Comedy Awards.

+Nativity! won two Richard Attenborough Film Awards and was also nominated as Best Breakthrough Movie at The National Movie Awards.

+In 2023, Warwick University awarded Isitt an honorary doctorate for her work in championing the creative potential of the West Midlands.
+She is now a Doctor of Letters (DLitt).

 Controversy

-Actors Robert Webb and Olivia Colman publicly criticized the Confetti upon release.
-The pair play a couple of naturists planning their wedding, and claim they were mislead about the amount of nudity involved in the film.
-Webb said in an interview that Isitt had told them there genitals would all be pixelated in the final film, and was not aware until the screening that this was not the case.
+Actors Robert Webb and Olivia Colman publicly criticised the film Confetti upon release.
+The pair play a couple of naturists planning their wedding, and claim they were misled about the amount of nudity involved in the film.
+Webb said in an interview that Isitt had told them their genitals would all be pixelated in the final film, and was not aware until the screening that this was not the case.
 Colman and Webb started legal proceedings against the filmmaker, but these were eventually abandoned when the actors concluded it was too late and the lengthy process would prevent them from "pretending it didn't happen".